 What awareness methods are you trending behind on?
 How have yours changed over time?
-Do these differences indicate a difference in culture (such as a more digital-dependent employee population) or an opportunity to engage a previously left behind portion of your employee base?
-What does an employee find if they Google "[your organization's name] ethics hotline," or the like?
+Do these differences indicate a difference in culture (such as a more digital-dependent employee population) or an opportunity to engage a previously left behind portion of your potential reporters?
+What does a caller find if they Google "[your organization's name] ethics hotline," or the like?

-A high level of employee/colleague word-of-mouth awareness can indicate a more pervasive and open culture of trust, but don't rely on that.
+A high level of employee/patient word-of-mouth awareness can indicate a more pervasive and open culture of trust, but don't rely on that.
 Use whatever means necessary to "get the word out" on how to report.

-Also consider a web-based Ethics Portal that is readily available and easily accessible to all employees.
-These are usually the top result on a search page, allowing you to meet your workforce where they are more efficiently.
-This can also quickly provide employees with all the information they need in one place.
+Also consider a web-based Ethics Portal that is readily available and easily accessible to all stakeholders.
+These are usually the top result on a search page, allowing you to meet your workforce and community where they are more efficiently.
+This can quickly provide a reporter with all the information they need in one place.